-Macro lenses are renowned for minimal distortions and the 150mm f/2.8 APO EX is no exception here - the degree of distortions is absolutely negligible.
+Macro lenses are renowned for minimal distortion and the 150mm f/2.8 APO EX is no exception here - the degree of distortion is absolutely negligible.

 Mounting the 1.4x APO tele converter adds some pincushion type distortion, but only to a degree that is still no issue for most subjects.

 The chart above has a real-world size of about 120x80cm.

 Typical for most fast lenses there is a visible amount of vignetting at max. aperture.
 Stopping down eases the situation from f/4 onwards, but even stopped down to f/11 corner light fall off is still around 0.5 EV.

 The issue look a bit better with the tele converter attached, except wide open, where the combination vignettes even a bit more than the lens alone.